 Origin, Leaves, Flowers, and Growing Requirements

-While balsa and basswood are native to America, they each originated in separate parts of the continent.
-Balsa wood is found initially throughout South and Central America.
+Although both balsa and basswood are indigenous to America, they originated in distinct regions of the continent.
+Balsa wood, for instance, is primarily found in South and Central America.

 In Ecuador, they grow in valleys and along the rivers between the many mountain ranges.